CPK Insurance

 • Sole proprietors, partners, real estate salespersons, and farm/ranch laborers are listed as exemptions from the workers' compensation requirement in New Mexico.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect salon suites, storefront rentals, and booth-rental arrangements.
+• Most commercial leases in New Mexico require proof of general liability coverage, which can affect salon suites, storefront rentals, and booth-rental arrangements.

 • Commercial auto liability minimums in New Mexico are $25,000/$50,000/$10,000 if a beauty business uses a covered vehicle for business purposes.